Help stop men dying too young

 Men live shorter lives than women and are disproportionately affected by cancer, cardiovascular disease and suicide.
 Men who are poorer and more marginalised are impacted the most.
 We want to change this.

-The Government has recently announced that it will develop the first ever men’s health strategy – and they are calling for evidence to support a consultation before July 17th.
+The Government announced that it will develop the first ever men’s health strategy – and they were calling for evidence to support a consultation (deadline was 17th July 2025)

-As we have over a decade of experience working with a variety of men through our work with hundreds of grassroots community organisations, we will be submitting key evidence to the Government as experts in this space.
+As we have over a decade of experience working with a variety of men through our work with hundreds of grassroots community organisations, People's Health Trust (PHT) submitted key evidence to the Government as experts in this space.

-To gather this evidence, we will be running a series of Men Talk events across the country to give men from all backgrounds the opportunity to share where they struggle most with health and wellbeing, and what they think can be done to change things for good – because we know how critical it is that any conversation about health issues impacting men places men at the centre.
+To gather this evidence, PHT ran a series of Men Talk events across the country to give men from all backgrounds the opportunity to share where they struggle most with health and wellbeing, and what they think can be done to change things for good – because we know how critical it is that any conversation about health issues impacting men places men at the centre.

 This is a once in a decade opportunity to pave the way for delivering real change in the men’s health space, to come together and advocate for the men in all our lives – our grandads, husbands, partners, dads, brothers, sons and nephews – who deserve to live longer lives in good health.